-I would like to thank the CNF and its funding via the National Science Foundation NNCI Grant No. ECCS-1542081.
+I would like to thank the CNF and its funding sources.
 Additionally, I would like to thank my PI, James R. Engstrom, and my mentor, Taewon Suh, for their willingness to give me a role in this research.
 I would like to give special thanks to Aaron Windsor for his patience and help with the evaporator, without which I would not have been able to complete my research.